-The 1992 Incentive Equity Plan ("Incentive Equity Plan") authorizes the Committee to award a variety of performance and other equity based incentives in its discretion.
+The 1992 Incentive Equity Plan ("Incentive Equity Plan") authorizes the Committee to award a variety of performance and other equity-based incentives in its discretion.

-Under the Incentive Equity Plan, a long-term performance share program ("Performance Share Program") was installed in 1994 to further align the interests of the executive officers and certain other management employees with the shareholders.
+Under the Incentive Equity Plan, a long-term performance share program ("Performance Share Program") was installed in 1994 to further align the interests of the executive officers and key management employees with the shareholders.
 The Performance Share Program provided the executive officers the opportunity to receive shares of Company stock ("Performance Shares") or, at the Committee's discretion, equivalent cash value, based on Company performance against specific financial objectives.
 Starting in 1994, grants of Performance Shares have been made annually to the executive officers based on responsibility level.
 Starting in 2000 the Committee replaced the Performance Share Program with a Long-Term Incentive Program ("LTI Program"), which combines awards of Performance Shares under the Incentive Equity Plan with cash-based retention awards.

 The cash-based retention awards, included in the LTI Program, assist the Company in retaining key executives.
-In 2002, the Committee awarded executive officers 15 percent of their target long-term incentive opportunity in the form of retention units ("Retention Units"), and the balance in the form of Performance Shares.
-Each Retention Unit represents the value of one share of the Company's Common Stock, which is payable in cash based on the participant's continued employment throughout the three-year retention period.
-Additional details about the 2002 awards of Retention Units to the named executive officers are presented in footnote (6) to the "Summary Compensation Table" on page 10.
+In 2003, the Committee awarded executive officers 15 percent of their target long-term, incentive opportunity in the form of retention units ("Retention Units"), and the balance in the form of Performance

+Shares.
+Each Retention Unit represents the value of one Common Share, which is payable in cash based on the participant's continued employment throughout the three-year retention period.
+Additional details about the 2003 awards of Retention Units to the named executive officers are presented in footnote (6) to the "Summary Compensation Table" on page 13.

-The Retention Units awarded on May 8, 2000 to the named executive officers (excluding Mr. Gunning) as shown on the "Summary Compensation Table" on page 10, became vested on December 31, 2002 and were paid out in cash on February 3, 2003.
-The Company's closing stock price on December 31, 2002 of \$19.85 per share was used to determine the value of such payout.
+The Retention Units granted on February 23, 2001 to the named executive officers (excluding Mr. Gunning) as shown on the "Summary Compensation Table" on page 12, vested on December 31, 2003 and were paid out in cash on March 11, 2004.
+The Company's closing stock price on December 31, 2003 of \$50.95 per share was used to determine the value of such payout.

-The Performance Shares awarded under the LTI Program will measure performance for the period 2002-2004 on the basis of two separate factors: relative total shareholder return and after-tax return on net assets ("After-Tax Rona"), which includes an adjustment to eliminate the effect of after-tax interest expense.
-The Committee determined to adopt After-Tax Rona as a performance measure for awards under the LTI Program because it reflects long-term value creation, including taxation, but excluding financing decisions.
-In selecting this measure of financial performance, the Committee sought to distinguish the long-term measure from Pre-Tax Rona, because After-Tax Rona better reflects year-to-year operating performance, including management of debt obligations.
-Additional details about the 2002 awards of Performance Shares to the named executive officers are discussed under "Long-Term Incentive Plans - Awards In Last Fiscal Year" on page 12.
+The Performance Shares granted under the LTI Program to the named executive officers (including Mr. Gunning) will measure performance for the period 2003-2005 on the basis of three factors: (1) relative total shareholder return, (2) three year average pre-tax return on net assets ("Pre-Tax RONA"), and (3) accomplishment of strategic objectives.
+The Committee determined to adopt Pre-Tax RONA as a performance measure for awards under the LTI Program because of the uncertainty of the Company's future tax status, the high variability in tax status of the Company's peers, and because few managers control tax decisions.
+Additional details about the 2003 grants of Performance Shares to the named executive officers are discussed under "Long-Term Incentive Plans - Awards In Last Fiscal Year" on page 14.

-A third set of performance measures applicable to Performance Shares awarded under the LTI Program affords executive officers the opportunity to earn up to an additional 25 percent of target Performance Share awards.
+The third set of performance measures applicable to Performance Shares awarded under the LTI Program affords executive officers the opportunity to earn up to an additional 25 percent of target Performance Share awards.
 These measures are based on a subjective evaluation by the Committee of performance relative to the Company's strategic objectives, including specific business activities.
 If these objectives are not met, the Committee can also exercise its discretion to reduce awards earned under the first two performance measures by up to 25 percent of target performance.
 The percentage of Performance Shares earned overall can range from zero to 175 percent of the target number of shares.